nightfallai/nightfall_code_scanner/README.md

 ## Nightfalldlp Config File

 The .nightfalldlp/config.json file is used as a centralized config file to control what conditions/detectors and content you want to scan for pull requests.
-It includes following fields available to adjust to fit your needs.
+It includes following adjustable fields available to fit your needs.

 ### ConditionSetUUID